Great World: History

 The Great World opened on 14 July 1917, the brainchild of Shanghai magnate Huang Chujiu.
 It was built as an integrated entertainment complex featuring amusement arcades, parlour games, music hall shows, variety shows and traditional Chinese theatre.
 Great World was rebuilt in 1928 in an eclectic style borrowing largely from European Baroque, topped by a distinctive four-storey tower which quickly became a landmark.
 In 1931, Great World changed hands, bought out by another magnate, Huang Jinrong.

 On 14 August 1937 it was the site of the Great World bombing, or "Black Saturday", and also the location of where the Imperial Japanese Navy flagship Izumo was berthed, in front of the area of the Shanghai International Settlement, the location of Great World.
-It was the second day of the Battle of Shanghai between the Republic of China and the Empire of Japan and the beginning of full-scale World War II combat operations.
+It was the second day of the Battle of Shanghai between the Republic of China and the Empire of Japan and the beginning of what historians Evgenia Vlasova and Lianggang Sun refer to as "the beginning of full-scale World War II combat operations".
 Great World had thrown open its doors for refugees fleeing the fighting in the Chinese and Japanese zones of the city for the relative safety of the Shanghai International Settlement.
 Two bombs from a damaged Republic of China Air Force bomber were accidentally released and exploded in front of Great World.
 The pilot, fearing the plane would crash, had intended to release the bombs into the large uninhabited space of the nearby Shanghai Race Course, but the bombs were released too early.
 About two thousand people, made up of shoppers, passers-by, Chinese and foreigners, and refugees who were standing outside Great World, were killed or injured.
 However, it's believed that the errant bombs were meant for the Japanese warship Izumo that was berthed right next to the International Settlement, using the densely populated area as a human shield, and there is also speculation that the International Settlement was deliberately bombed by orders given to the "errant" pilot as a means to draw the foreign powers to join the war; Europeans did not join the war until the German invasion of Poland and the Americans rejected joining the war until the attack on Pearl Harbor.

 After the Communist takeover of Shanghai in 1949, Great World was renamed "People's Amusement Arcade", but reverted to the old name in 1958.
 Closed during the Cultural Revolution, in 1974 the site became the "Shanghai Youth Palace".
 On 25 January 1981, Great World was re-established, and renamed "Great World Entertainment Centre".

 Great World was closed following the SARS epidemic in 2003.
 It was reopened in March 2017.

 The basic layout of the complex has remained the same since the 1928 rebuilding.
 While the entertainment options have been updated over the years (with motion pictures early on and karaoke more recently, for example), some elements remain the same.
 One legendary feature is the series of distorting mirrors near the entrance, which have provided simple entertainment to visitors for more than a century.